Go to Reviews.org AU Edition

 What we don’t like about ADT

 You practically need a king’s ransom to afford an ADT system.
 The professional monitoring prices are so sky-high, they rival the Tower of Babel.
-And we know the equipment’s far from cheap, although we’re still trying to get ADT to share the exact price.

 What, you may ask, do you get for this princely sum?
 We’re not sure—ADT doesn’t even make its own equipment.